-The Russia Investigations: Comey At Imbroglio's Center But Does He Bring Clarity?
+The Russia Investigations: Comey At Imbroglio's Center, But Does He Bring Clarity?

 This week in the Russia investigations: Did we learn anything from James Comey?
 Michael Cohen opts for discretion in the face of some new legal challenges.